KOL Pulse — Trial Profile

 NorthStar Key Slides & Visuals

-Official trial slides and relevant visuals shared by KOLs at ESMO 2025 and ELCC 2026.
-Click any image to expand or view on X.
+Official trial slides and relevant visuals shared by KOLs at ESMO 2025 LBA72 / ELCC 2026 secondary analysis.
+Click any image to expand.

 Stephen V Liu, MD